vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Media/CDN Store Backups

-- The CDN/media data is sync'd directly to Backblaze B2 via the `rclone` [utility](https://rclone.org).
+- The CDN/media data is sync'd directly to a Linode object store via the `rclone` [utility](https://rclone.org).
 - This is done using some custom scripts that process each task and then fire off notifications to our backend Matrix channels.
-- CDN backups currently run every day.
+- CDN backups currently run twice per day.
 - Only the latest copy of CDN data is retained.
 - All backups are encrypted both in transit and at rest.